flatironinstitute/jenkins-webserver-template/README.md

 cookiecutter gh:flatironinstitute/jenkins-webserver-template
 ```

 And answer the prompts.
-After completion, next steps will be printed to stdout --- pay attention to them!.
+After completion, next steps will be printed to stdout --- pay attention to them!

-## TODO

-- create and give info about jenkinsfile